vitessio/website/content/zh/docs/13.0/reference/messaging.md

 Messages are not a good fit for the following use cases:

-* Broadcasting of events to multiple subscribers.
+* Broadcasting each event to multiple subscribers.
 * Ordered delivery.
 * Real-time delivery.

 ## Creating a message table

-The current implementation requires a fixed schema.
+The current implementation requires a base fixed schema.
 This will be made more flexible in the future.
 There will also be a custom DDL syntax.
 For now, a message table must be created like this: